Luboasso/proyect_quiz/README.md

-# Miraculous Ladybug Quiz Game
+# Miraculous Ladybug Quiz Game🐞

 Welcome to the Miraculous Ladybug Quiz Game!
 This is a web-based quiz game where players answer questions about the "Miraculous Ladybug" TV series.